decaf-dev/obsidian-dataloom/README.md

 ## Copying Cell Content

-Right click a cell and its content will be added to your clipboard.
+Right-click a cell and its content will be added to your clipboard.

 NOTE: The table must be in focus for this to work.
-Click on the table to focus it.
+Click on the table to focus on it.

 ## Column Resizing